 Bridges of Madison County.

-Are touched by this.
+You can't, because people are touched by this.

-Are you touched by it?
+Are you touched by this?

 I'll tell you what.

-A wonderful life is an amazing movie.
+A Wonderful Life is an amazing movie.

 Braveheart, Gladiator, Passion of the Christ.